strrife/falcon/README.md

 ### Demo

-We've created a Demo project which is using Algolia for search, WordPress for blog content and Magento 2 for e-commerce.
+We've created a Demo project which is using Algolia for search, WordPress for blog content and Magento 2 for the rest.

 Try it out yourself here [https://demo.deity.io](https://demo.deity.io)